All Episodes

 You don't need all the other things that drive up the cost of insurance.

-And of course, Democrats and a few rhinos, Republicans in name only, are now trying to add mental health parity to those ERISA covered insurance plans at the federal level.
+And of course, Democrats and a few rhinos, Republicans in name only, are now trying to add mental health parity to those ERISA-covered insurance plans at the federal level.

 So that's all you have to do.

-You do that, insurance becomes affordable overnight.
+Insurance becomes affordable overnight.

 And whether you keep your job or not, just like your automobile insurance, it goes with you.